Troy, Alabama: During Civil War

 A mail escort, commanded by Lt.
 Joseph Carroll of the Union Army, left Montgomery on May 11, 1865, and reached Eufaula without difficulty.
 The total strength of the detachment was only 25 men, but because all seemed quiet, Carroll decided to spend a few days in Eufaula to rest his horses.
 Since some of his men were natives of the area, he granted them short leaves to go to visit their families.
 The entire detachment was to reassemble at Hobdy's Bridge over the Pea River on May 19, 1865.

 After many of his men dispersed to their homes, however, Carroll learned that a party of pro-Confederate "guerrillas" had been seen in the area.
 The identity of this unit, if it had an identity, is unknown, but at about the same time, General Alexander Asboth in Pensacola reported that several companies of cavalry made up of "unrepentant rebels" were still active in the Alabama and Florida borderlands.

 Upon receiving this intelligence, Carroll decided to return to Montgomery as quickly as possible and crossed Hobdy's Bridge with the main body of his detachment two days before the appointed rendezvous.
 The other men of his command, at home and visiting their families, had no way to know of his decision to leave early or of the danger they faced.

 According to military records, the remaining Union soldiers gathered at Hobdy's Bridge as ordered on the morning of May 19, 1865, only to learn that Carroll and the main body were already gone.
 Turning their horses onto the long wooden bridge over Pea River, the cavalrymen started off to follow their commander's route.
 Unfortunately, they rode straight into a group of Confederate rebel guerillas.

-Three Union soldiers were wounded in the fight, and one Confederate soldier was killed, identified as Corporal John W. Skinner of Company C, 1st Florida U.S. Cavalry.
+Three Confederate soldiers were wounded in the fight, and one Union soldier was killed, identified as Corporal John W. Skinner of Company C, 1st Florida U.S. Cavalry.
 He was killed in action six days after Private John J. Williams of the 34th Indiana, who died at Battle of Palmito Ranch, and is generally said to have been the last man killed in the Civil War.
 That sad distinction actually belongs to Corporal Skinner, who died on the wooden planks of Hobdy's Bridge in Alabama.